clef/frontend-styleguide/README.md

 ### Units of Measure

-Use pixels for font-sizes and whole integers for letter-spacing.
+Use pixels for font-sizes and whole integers for line-height.
+Instead of using rems or ems, we should scale our type and spacing sizes or variables down or up to be properly viewed and legible on mobile.

 ```css
 font-size: 16px;